Denmark Vesey is honored. His slave revolt was thwarted and he was executed

 Bennett, who grew up in Charleston, recalls Vesey being vilified as a Black man intent on killing and raping white people.
 As a child, he never heard Vesey was a freedom fighter, and he certainly could not have imagined hosting a celebration in his honor.

-Bennett joined fellow historians, artists and community members at the Charleston Gaillard Performing Arts Center for a three day event.
+Bennett joined fellow historians, artists and community members at the Charleston Gaillard Center, a performing arts center, for a three-day event.
 It featured a panel discussion entitled "Truth be Told" and performances by musician Anthony Hamilton and comedian D.L.
 Hughley.
 The Gaillard organized the event, which included Mother Emanuel and the city's new International African American Museum, set to open in January.

 Denmark Vesey's story was long left out of schoolbooks in South Carolina by those who argued the Civil War was over state's rights, not slavery.
 And today, Vesey's name is still not commonly heard unless it's part of Mother Emanuel history or his statue is vandalized, as it was last year.